AVT Market Cap Hits $2.79 Million (AVT)

 According to CryptoCompare, “Aventus is a layer-2 blockchain protocol designed to bring scalability, lower costs, and speed to Ethereum transactions.
 The Aventus Network (AvN) let businesses build on top of the Ethereum network with Aventus’ second-layer protocol.
 With the AvN, applications can easily work with any other promising blockchain tech, cross-chain, by plugging into the Polkadot ecosystem, building on Substrate.
 Benefits of AventusScale The Aventus Network (AvN) can theoretically scale to 2,000 transactions per second.
 Price The average transaction cost on the Aventus Network will begin at just $0.01 (paid in AVT) and decrease over time.
 Speed The AvN will process a token transfer within 0.13 seconds.
 Enterprise Grade The AvN will onboard a minimum of 8.5 million client transactions that have been active in private test networks throughout the past year.
 Key Use CasesFinancial Assets Supply Chains Rewards and Loyalty Live Entertainment Data Integrity Decentralised Applications “

 It is usually not possible to buy alternative cryptocurrencies such as AVT directly using US dollars.
-Investors seeking to acquire AVT should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy AVT using one of the exchanges listed above.
+Investors seeking to acquire AVT should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy AVT using one of the aforementioned exchanges.

 Receive News & Updates for AVT Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for AVT and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.